staff0rd/documentation/server/cluster-without-manager-nodes.md

 You should now have three nodes running together in a cluster.
 If you kill one of the nodes, it continues running.
 This binds to the loopback interface.
 To access Event Store from outside your machine, specify a different IP address for the `--ext-ip` parameter.

-## Running on Separate Machines
+## Running on separate machines

 Most important is to understand the "gossip seeds".
 You are instructing seed locations for when the node first starts and needs to begin gossiping.
 Any node can be a seed.
-By giving each node the other nodes you ensure that there is always another node to gossip with if a quorum can be built.
-If you wanted to move this to run on three machines you would change the IPs on the command line to something such as:
+By giving each node the other nodes you ensure that there is always another node to gossip with, if a quorum can be built.
+If you want to move this to run on three machines, change the IPs on the command line to something like this:

 ```powershell
 EventStore.ClusterNode.exe --mem-db --log c:\dbs\cluster\log1 --int-ip 192.168.0.1 --ext-ip 192.168.0.1 --int-tcp-port=1111 --ext-tcp-port=1112 --int-http-port=2113 --ext-http-port=2114 --cluster-size=3 --discover-via-dns=false --gossip-seed=192.168.0.2:2113,192.168.0.3:2113